 Then I import them into my component:

-For this particular component, it isn’t a big deal, but best practices are best practices.
+For this particular React component, it isn’t a big deal, but best practices are best practices.

-I think it’s a very common mistake (and sometimes allowable thing to do) to put the styles and helper methods in the same file for smaller components.
+I think it’s a very common mistake (and sometimes an allowable thing to do!) to put the styles and helper methods in the same file for smaller components.

 If your component is only 30–50 lines of code, it can make sense to keep the styles and helper methods in the same file.

-But, having 580 lines of style declaration doesn’t make sense in any scenario.
-You won’t need to touch these styles very often.
+But, this isn't true for big React projects.
+580 lines of style declaration doesn’t make sense in any scenario, as you won’t need to touch these styles very often.

 I follow the following folder structure to keep things organized:

-If you are using Raw CSS or SCSS, you probably don’t make this mistake, but projects using styled-components or material-ui mostly follow this bad practice.
+If you are using Raw CSS or SCSS, you probably don’t make this mistake, but projects using styled-components or material-ui mostly follow the above bad practice.

 Once someone started it, it became the standard practice.